klen/pylama/README.rst

     pytest --pylama ...

-Recomended way to settings pyalam options when using pytest — configuration files (see below).
+Recomended way to settings pylama options when using pytest — configuration files (see below).